PhysiBoSS-Models/physiboss-models/README.md

 db.download_model(model, path, version)
 ```

 This will download a model (pre-compiled binary, config files) into the informed path.
-You can inform a version, if you don't it will dowload the latest one.
+You can soecify a version, if you don't it will download the latest one.

 Once loaded, you can access the model metadata with
 ```